0Parus0/parus-bookings/README.md

 # Parus-Bookings.com
-The app allows users to add or remove hotels, book rooms for children and adults, and securely make payments using Stripe.
-Hosted on AWS EC2 instance.
-This project showcases my skills in building scalable booking systems with integrated payment processing and dynamic data management and incorporation of E2E testing.
+The app enables users to add or remove hotels, book rooms for both children and adults, and securely process payments via Stripe, hosted on an AWS EC2 instance.
+This project demonstrates my expertise in developing scalable booking systems with integrated payment processing, dynamic data management, and comprehensive end-to-end (E2E) testing for reliability and performance.
 ## Demo
 Check out the live demo [here](https://www.laca-sa.com/).